(Status: April 2017)

 Hans Joachim Schellnhuber founded the Potsdam Institute for Climate Impact Research (PIK) in 1992 and has been its Director ever since.
 He holds a Chair in Theoretical Physics at Potsdam University.
 From 2001-2005 he also served as Research Director of the Tyndall Centre in the UK and became a Visiting Professor at Oxford University thereafter.

-Schellnhuber is currently Co-Chair of the German Advisory Council on Global Change (WBGU), Governing Board Chair of the Climate-KIC of the European Institute of Innovation and Technology (EIT), Chair of the High-Level Panel of the European Decarbonisation Pathways Initiative of European Union Commissioner for Research, Science and Innovation Carlos Moedas, and Chair of the Standing Committee on Climate, Energy and Environment of the German National Academy of Sciences (Leopoldina).
+Schellnhuber is currently member of the German Advisory Council on Global Change (WBGU), Governing Board Chair of the Climate-KIC of the European Institute of Innovation and Technology (EIT), Chair of the High-Level Panel of the European Decarbonisation Pathways Initiative of European Union Commissioner for Research, Science and Innovation Carlos Moedas, and Chair of the Standing Committee on Climate, Energy and Environment of the German National Academy of Sciences (Leopoldina).
 He is an appointed member of the Pontifical Academy of Sciences and elected member of the Leopoldina, the Academia Europaea, the US National Academy of Sciences (NAS), the Max Planck Society and several other academies.
 He received, inter alia, the Royal Society Wolfson Research Merit Award (2002), the German Environment Prize (2007) and the Volvo Environment Prize (2011).
 Schellnhuber was awarded a CBE (Commander of the Most Excellent Order of the British Empire) by Queen Elizabeth II (2004), the Order of Merit of the State of Brandenburg (2008) and the Order of Merit of the Federal Republic of Germany (2011).
 He holds honorary doctorates from the University of Copenhagen (2011) and Technische Universität Berlin (2012).
 Schellnhuber was given honorary citizenship of his hometown Ortenburg and the Culture Prize of the district Passau (2014).